Bi-Hermitian metrics on Kato surfaces: Deformations

-Finally, because we are interested in \lck and bi-Hermitian structures on small deformations of a given Kato surface $S$ let us notice that in dimension two we have $H^2(S,\mathcal L _{\theta}^*) \cong H^0(S,K\otimes \mathcal L _{\theta})$ by Serre duality; for this reason we now recall some known results about twisted pluri (anti-)canonical sections on class-VII surfaces, see \cite{en81}, \cite{do99} and \cite{dl06}:
+We are interested in \lck and bi-Hermitian structures on small deformations of a given Kato surface $S$, for this reason let us notice that in dimension two we have $H^2(S,\mathcal L _{\theta}^*) \cong H^0(S,K\otimes \mathcal L _{\theta})$ by Serre duality; for this reason we now recall some known results about twisted pluri (anti-)canonical sections on class-VII surfaces, see \cite{en81}, \cite{do99} and \cite{dl06}: